vinay-64/Todo-React-SpringBoot/todo-app/README.md

 Spring Security :

 18. Securing spring Boot Rest API with Spring Security.
 So If we add security dependenty and try to access any api, it shows 401 unauthorized.
-We disabled CSRF
+We disabled CSRF and implemented all filter chain in Sprin boot.s
+19. From React app, while we are doing http requests, we are getting "Access to XMLHttpRequest at 'http://localhost:8080/hello-world-bean' from origin 'http://localhost:3000' has been blocked by CORS policy:", because we have added authentication to the RESP API in Backend.
+When we enter in url, we will type credentials and we can see data.
+But here the React App is trying to request Backend, which is authenticated.

+So in the react app, for the http requests we need to set the Authorization Headers eg : 'Basic dmluYXk6a3VtYXI=' which is an encoded form of username and password.

+After setting Authorization header we are getting another error "Access to XMLHttpRequest at 'Access to XMLHttpRequest at "http://localhost:8080/hello-world/path-variable/VINAY' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource."

+How to get this header ?
+We should not hard-code this in the header.
+We must retrieve it when we are logging in and then use it in the subsequent calls.
+So while login, we will send a request to the BE and get the token and put it in the context to use.